ataranlen/L2X9Core/readme.md

 # L2X9core
-ur mom is a negro
+ur mom is a negro ~cubebuilder